mandiant/flare-fakenet-ng/README.md

 the provided absolute or relative paths.
 If the specified webroot path is not found, then it will try to look in its `defaultFiles` directory.

-As a special case, FakeNet-NG automatically responds to all ICMP requests while running.
+As a special case, the Windows Diverter implementation automatically responds to all ICMP requests while running.
 So in case a malware attempts to ping a host to test connectivity it will get a valid response.
+The Linux Diverter logs and forwards all ICMP packets to localhost.

 Listener Filtering
 ------------------